Get set up

 By default, you are hidden and muted after you complete the setup.
 Select the microphone and camera icons to begin full meeting participation.
 With your keyboard, press Alt + M to turn your microphone on and off.
 Press Alt + C to turn your camera on and off.

-Adjust your speaker and microphone volume any time in My Settings.
+Adjust your speaker volume any time in My Settings.

-Having trouble setting up your audio and video with JAWS or VoiceOver?
+Having trouble setting up your audio and video with JAWS and VoiceOver?
 Jump to Troubleshooting and find the support page for your browser.

 Let others hear and see you